 Prior to becoming a naturopath and nutritionist, I worked in pathology, forensic medicine and scientific research on various projects.
-My interest and knowledge about science has benefitted many clients.
+My interest and knowledge about science, in combo with naturopathy, has benefitted many clients.

 After graduating as a naturopath and nutritionist, I worked for other naturopaths, then in 1993, became the owner of Ballina Naturopathics for 14 years, which developed a reputation as a leading detoxification centre.
-I also ran health retreats at Byron Bay for four years, wrote articles, and lectured to naturopathy students at Southern Cross University, apart from other speaking engagements at various events.
+I also ran health retreats at Byron Bay for four years, wrote articles, and was a guest lecturer for naturopathy students at Southern Cross University, apart from other speaking engagements at various events.

 In 2009 I set up True Vitality, a busy, successful health clinic on the Gold Coast.
 Then after six years I moved to the Sunshine Coast and worked for almost four years full-time on a project I am passionate about – a comprehensive series of therapeutic diets for numerous health conditions (to be published soon).